Engfors/terraform-kubernetes/README.md

 The pipeline will output the Kubernetes credentials for consumption by the Helm charts.

+# Step 2: Update Cluster

+Update the toggle in the cluster to expand it to multiple nodes.
+In the **cluster** pipeline, set the `enable_consul_and_vault` variable to `true`.
+This scales the cluster to 3 nodes and triggers the Consul and Vault pipelines to deploy Consul and Vault.

+If you set `enable_consul_and_vault` to `false`, it scales down the cluster to 1 node and deletes the Consul and Vault deployment.

-# Step 2: Deploy Consul backend for Vault
+# Step 3: Deploy Consul backend for Vault

 In Terraform Cloud, you'll need to specify a __Run Trigger__ that uses the Kubernetes cluster deployment's workspace.
 The Consul backend deployment will